 - Each of the plans offered includes social media and email marketing instruments, including creating commercial pages on social media, social posts and responses, email promo campaigns sends from 100 up to 25,000 emails per month, branded content creator and more

-- An SEO built-in optimizer in the GoDaddy website builder will help you get better rankings in search engine results
+- An SEO built-in optimizer in their website builder will help you get better rankings in search engine results

 - All plans come with guidance and analytics tools